Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Experiments

 \subsection{Comparison with VR-Based Baselines}

 \textbf{Dataset.} For quantitative comparison, we generate train/test/validation split from a subset of AMASS dataset (CMU~\cite{cmumocap}, HDM05~\cite{muller2007hdm05}, BMLMovi~\cite{ghorbani2020movi}).
-We first evaluate our motion estimation module and AGRoL on the testing split of AMASS dataset.
+We first evaluate our motion estimation module and AGRoL on the testing split of the AMASS dataset.
 Additionally, we also demonstrate the generalization ability of the modules by testing on the HPS~\cite{guzov2021hps} dataset.
 Regarding HPS dataset, we use the motion optimization result~\cite{guzov2021hps} as ground truth.
 We randomly select 10 sequences in 6 scenes for comparison.

-\textbf{Results.} As demonstrated in Table~\ref{tab:baseline_comparison_vr}, our method shows on-par performance with the original AGRoL, even though AGRoL leverages the provided position values of both hands.
-Compared with the modified AGRoL where wrist positions are replaced with accelerations, our motion estimator module $\mathcal{F}_{est}$ outperforms it in all of the metrics.
-Furthermore, our module $F_{est}$ shows a notable performance gap compared to AGRoL on the HPS dataset which includes human motions in large-scale scenes.
+\textbf{Results.} As demonstrated in Table~\ref{tab:baseline_comparison_vr}, our method shows on-par performance with the original AGRoL, even though in AGRoL the positions of both hands are provided.
+Compared with the modified AGRoL where wrist positions are replaced with accelerations, our module $\mathcal{F}_{est}$ outperforms it in all of the metrics.
+Furthermore, our module $\mathcal{F}_{est}$ shows a notable performance gap compared to AGRoL on the HPS dataset which includes motions in large-scale scenes.
 This is expected as AGRoL focuses on full body motion estimation in a VR-optimized setting, not in large-scale scenes.